phac-nml/fastmatchirida/docs/usage.md

 | `fastmatch_category`         | Whether the sample is a `query` or `reference`.
 Samples designated with `query` will have their distance calculated to every sample in the sample sheet (`query` and `reference` samples), whereas `reference`-`reference` sample pairings do not have their distances calculated or reported.                                   |
 | `mlst_alleles`               | Full path to an MLST JSON file describing the loci/alleles for the sample against some MLST scheme.
 A way to generate this file is via [locidex](https://github.com/phac-nml/locidex).
 File can optionally be gzipped and must have the extension ".mlst.json", ".mlst.subtyping.json" (or with an additional ".gz" if gzipped). |
 | `metadata_1` to `metadata_8` | Optional metadata values to integrate into the final visualization.                                                                                                                                                                                                                                                              |

-An [example samplesheet](../tests/data/samplesheets/samplesheet-addsamplename.csv) has been provided with the pipeline.

 ## Running the pipeline